deepak6sp/deepak6sp.github.io/_posts/2017-02-22-welcome-to-jekyll.markdown

 categories: Build Tools
 ---

 Build tools are becoming very popular these days.
-It is must learn technology for any web developer.
+It is a must learn technology for any web developer.
 Although, there are so many build tools such as gulp, grunt, however, Webpack is at the top.